 Figure 7.
-Quantification of non remineralization and sinking like processes.
-Deviation from Model indicates the difference between the observed small particle flux, and the flux that would be estimated if particles from the size distribution in the depth bin above remineralized and sank only following the PRiSM model.
+Deviation from Model (DFM) indicates the difference between the observed small particle flux, and the flux that would be estimated if particles from the size distribution in the depth bin above remineralized and sank only following the PRiSM model.
 Values are normalized to the change in depth and are in units of μ mol Carbon m-3d-1.
+This value serves as a metric of dissaggregation and other processes that can not be captured by a null model that assumes that particles only sink and remineralize.

 Discussion